xu1912/PMM-imputation/README.md

    - getdata.r - R code contains functions to generate simulation data.
    - run_data_generation.r - R code to implment getdata.r and physically generate the data.
    - run_simulation.r - R code to implment est_function.r and fit.r to analyze generated rds file.
-3. README.md - contains instructions and illustrations about everything.
+2. README.md - contains instructions and illustrations about everything.
-4. fit_functions_classical.r - contains R code for imputation using classical methods, including Naive, Regression, PMM estimator.
+3. fit_functions_classical.r - contains R code for imputation of a dataset using classical methods, including Naive, Regression, PMM estimator.
-5. fit_functions_deep_learning.py - contains Python code for imputation using deep learning.
+4. fit_functions_deep_learning.py - contains Python code for imputation a dataset using deep learning.
-6. fit_functions_machine_learning.r - contains R code for imputation using machine learning methods, including GAM, XGBOOST, KNN, and SVM.
+5. fit_functions_machine_learning.r - contains R code for imputation a dataset using machine learning methods, including GAM, XGBOOST, KNN, and SVM.
-7. toy_data.rds - contains an example dataset to test R code.
+6. toy_data.rds - contains an example dataset to test R code.
-8. toy_data.csv - contains an example dataset to test Python code.
+7. toy_data.csv - contains an example dataset to test Python code.

 ## Instruction to run the R code
 Here, we shared code related to our submission to JDS.
 A toy data was provided to test the codes.